JohnLCaron/rlauxe/README.md

 * See [effect of Phantoms on samples needed](docs/ClcaErrors.md#phantom-ballots) that shows how many extra ballots are needed when a phantom ballot is sampled.

 # Estimating Sample Batch sizes

-Sampling refers to choosing which ballots to hand review to create Manual Voting Records (MVRs).
-Once the ballots are located and the MVRs created, the actual audit takes place.

 Audits are done in rounds.
 The auditors must decide how many cards/ballots they are willing to audit, since at some point its more efficient to do a full handcount than the more elaborate process of tracking down ballots that have been randomly